 - Taste the soup and gradually add red wine vinegar, salt and pepper until the flavour suits you.
 Pancetta varies in saltiness so it is best to taste.
 The soup will keep warm in the pan for about 20 minutes if need be.

-- Serve with the Parmesan grated over the top.
+- Serve the white bean, kale and Parmesan soup with the Parmesan grated over the top.

 - Let leftovers cool and then keep in the fridge for 3 days or freeze in individual portions.
 You may need to add a little more red wine vinegar when you re-heat it.